-[2] ADVANCE LEVELCOURSES
+[2] ADVANCE LEVELCOURSES COURSES

-From the following list of Advanced Level Courses a candidate will offer any TWO Courses of his/her choice, one in each year of the M.Ed. program.
+From the following list of Advanced Level Courses a candidate will offer any TWO courses of his/her choice, one in each year of the M.Ed. program.

 - Educational Administration

 - Special Education

 - Teacher Education

-- Guidance and counselling
+- Guidance and counseling

 - Educational Technology

 - Curriculum Studies